mohammadbutt/42_fillit/README.md

 - [X] 12.
 Create a grid/ board.
 - [ ] 13.
 Determine the minimum size of the board.
 - [X] 14.
 Turn coordinates into alphabets.
 0th element would be A, 1st element would be B. Alphabets are stored in a double array, 9th element of each array is an alphabet.
 A tetromino will look like this, {1, 1, 1, 1, 0, 0, 0, 0, 'A'}.
 - [ ] 15.
-- [ ] 15.
-Backtracking / recursive backtracking/ dancing links(Knuth's X Algorithm).
+Create a collision function that will check against the board and pieces.
+Tetrominoes cannot collide/be on top of each other.
+And tetrominoes cannot be placed outside the board.
 - [ ] 16.
-When placing alphabetical tetrominoes on the board, tetrominoes cannot collide/be on top of each other, and tetrominoes cannot be placed outside the board.
+Create a clean piece function, which will be utilized when we do backtracking.
 - [ ] 17.
+Backtracking / recursive backtracking/ dancing links(Knuth's X Algorithm).

 ---
 # How to read the code.